tencentyun/intlcloud-documents/yehe_doc/开发者服务/云拨测/操作指南/新建自定义拨测/新建网络质量任务_intl_en.md

 </tr>
 <tr>
 <td>Task tag</td>
-<td>CAT can be used with the Tencent Cloud resource tag feature to perform tag-based sub-account authorization and cost allocation.
-For more information, see <a href="https://www.tencentcloud.com/document/product/1169/52017">Resource Tag</a>.</td>
+<td>CAT can be used with the Tencent Cloud resource tag feature to perform tag-based sub-account authorization and cost allocation.</td>
 </tr>
 </table>